HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 ### Exercise

+- Our body has amazing cleansing capabilities.
+We poop, pee, burp, fart, sweat, vomit, tear up, salivate, and many other internal organs that keep us as healthy as possible.
+All we really have to do is keep doing what aids these natural processes.

 - No treatment in the world will have even as remotely similar results as regular exercise.
 This is the silver bullet for your health.
 Your construction crew will repair everything in your body from injuries, sicknesses, inflammation to cancer cells.
 In fact, the "crew" will keep your body in such good shape that it will prevent 99% of afflictions.

 ### Socializing

+- Any loan provider asking for money before disbursing a loan is fraudulent.
+Banks and NBFCs deduct processing fees from the sanctioned amount rather than requiring upfront payments.

 - It is not the finances that should scare you, it is the loneliness and illness during your sunset years